Projects Studio

 Breathability: A Natural Approach to Moisture Control

 Airtightness and breathability go hand in hand.
-While airtightness controls air movement, breathability is all about moisture — and it’s particularly important in older buildings or retrofit projects.
+While airtightness controls air movement, breathability is all about moisture, and it’s particularly important in older buildings or retrofit projects.

 Traditional homes were built using breathable materials like lime plaster and solid masonry, which allowed moisture to move through the fabric and evaporate naturally.
-This helped prevent condensation and mould.
+This helped to prevent condensation and mould.

 Thermal Mass and Overheating: Designing for a Changing Climate

-With better insulation and warmer summers, overheating is becoming one of the biggest risks in modern homes — especially in loft conversions or homes with large roof areas.
+With better insulation and warmer summers, overheating is becoming one of the biggest risks in modern homes; especially in loft conversions or homes with large roof areas.

-Standard foam-based insulations may perform well on paper, but they have very little ability to absorb and slow down heat.
+Standard foam-based insulations may perform well on paper but they have very little ability to absorb and slow down heat.
 That means once heat gets in, it quickly builds up inside.

 Future-Proofing Your Home with Intelligent Design